Continuing Education Activity

 Renal medullary carcinoma is also another complication associated with sickle cell trait.
 It is usually an aggressive tumor at the time of presentation with possible metastasis on diagnosis.
 A case report was published by Goenaga-Vasquez Y and his colleagues on a 9-year-old boy who presented with diffuse abdominal pain and was found to have renal medullary carcinoma with metastasis to the cervical, mediastinal and retroperitoneal lymph node.

 Sickle cell trait has also been associated with increased chronic kidney disease in African American males.
 Studies have shown that the presence of SCT was associated with a decline in GFR, and the development of albuminuria compared to those without the trait.
 According to Niket and his colleagues, GFR decreased at a rate of 0.254 mL/min/1.73 m per year (95% CI, 0.089 to 0.418) in sickle cell trait individuals compared to the noncarriers.
-The reason for this is because of chronic reversible sickling induced by hypoxia in the renal medullae, leading to constant ischemia and microinfarction of the renal tubules.
+The reason for this is chronic reversible sickling induced by hypoxia in the renal medullae, leading to constant ischemia and microinfarction of the renal tubules.
 Ischemia of the renal medulla and tubules causes the release of vasoactive elements.
 These elements contribute to hyperfiltration leading to sclerosis and proteinuria.

 Sudden death due to exertion has been associated with athletes, police, and military recruits.
 According to Harmon KG and colleagues, there was a 37 times higher risk of exertional death in Division I football players with sickle cell trait in their database study.
-As a result of this complication found in athletes, a mandatory policy of NCAA sickle cell screening program was proposed.
+As a result of this complication found in athletes, a mandatory policy of the NCAA sickle cell screening program was proposed.
 Tarini BA et al estimated that over 2000 athletes can be identified with this screening program.
 These identified individuals can be prevented from having a sudden death if proper intervention is made.

 Deterrence and Patient Education

-About 9% of the African Amerian population have sickle cell trait.
+About 9% of the African American population have sickle cell trait.
 Unfortunately, only 16% of individuals of childbearing age with sickle cell trait have knowledge of their status.
 Most of these individuals were identified as having the trait during newborn screening.
 However, after that, they are unlikely to be screened for the trait, which reduces their chances of knowing their status.
 Also, lack of knowledge and language barriers could be reasons deterring individuals from not having knowledge about their status.
 In a study by Creary S and colleagues, they found that before educating caregivers about sickle cell trait, only 38.1% had knowledge of sickle cell at baseline.
 However, after educating caregivers about sickle cell trait, 90.3% achieved better knowledge.

 Enhancing Healthcare Team Outcomes

 An estimated 3 million African Americans have the sickle cell trait in the United States and 300 million worldwide.
-More attention needs to be paid to individuals with Sickle cell trait and efforts should be made to reduce the percentage of this trait because it does not seem to be completely benign.
-Individuals with sickle cell trait have been shown to develop sickling of the hemoglobin leading to organ damage when exposed to hypoxia, high altitude, dehydration, excessive exercise etc. They also have the chance of transferring sickle cell trait and disease to their offsprings.
+More attention needs to be paid to individuals with sickle cell trait and efforts should be made to reduce the percentage of this trait because it does not seem to be completely benign.
+Individuals with sickle cell trait have been shown to develop sickling of the hemoglobin leading to organ damage when exposed to hypoxia, high altitude, dehydration, excessive exercise, etc. They also have the chance of transferring sickle cell trait and disease to their offspring.
 Efforts should be made toward reducing this cycle.
 Genetic counseling has proven to reduce the percentage of trait and disease.
 Genetic counseling should be offered to adolescents at risk of transferring sickle cell disease to offspring.
-This will educate them about their status and enable them to make knowledgable choices when choosing a life partner.
+This will educate them about their status and enable them to make knowledgeable choices when choosing a life partner.
 In the endemic region of the world, efforts should be made to offer genetic counseling to individuals.
-In a study done by Memish DA and colleague, they found that premarital screening in Saudi Arabia markedly reduced the number of individuals with sickle cell trait marrying another sickle cell trait individual.
+In a study done by Memish DA and colleagues, they found that premarital screening in Saudi Arabia markedly reduced the number of individuals with sickle cell trait marrying another sickle cell trait individual.
 This is why it is important to implement sickle cell screening, not just of newborns, but also adolescents because they are the ones that will produce the next generation of offspring.
 If individuals know their sickle cell trait status, there will be less chance of transferring the trait or disease to the next generation.
 Physicians and other health care professionals should educate the high-risk groups and encourage screening at least one time during adolescence if the individual does not know their sickle cell trait status.
 By doing this, health care professionals would help to reduce the percentage of sickle cell trait and disease.